nessimbns2/antenna-placement-optimizer/Algorithms/GENETIC_ALGORITHM_EXPLANATION.md

 ## Overview

-This document explains the genetic algorithm approach to optimize cellular antenna placement.
-Unlike the greedy algorithm which makes locally optimal choices, the genetic algorithm uses evolutionary principles to explore the solution space and potentially find globally better solutions.
+This document explains the genetic algorithm implementation for our antenna placement optimization problem.
+Our specific problem uses a 20×15 grid with 45 houses (15% density), 3 antenna types, and aims to achieve 100% coverage while minimizing deployment cost.
+The genetic algorithm uses evolutionary principles to explore the solution space and find near-optimal solutions.

 ## Biological Inspiration